Bentonite Clay Hair Wash Hair Do’s and Dont’s for the curly girl method

 Using Bentonite clay can be very beneficial for the hair and scalp particularly if you are doing the curly girl method.
 Here is what Bentonite clay is said to do .

 - A percentage of Bentonite Clay has antibacterial Properties which can kill bacteria, viruses, and fungus from the scalp and hair.
-This can ease symptoms of psoriasis and seborrheic dermatitis and dandruff.
+This can ease symptoms of psoriasis seborrheic dermatitis, and dandruff.

 - It can help Define Curls by helping to clump curls together.